solana-foundation/solana-improvement-documents/proposals/0110-exponential-fee-for-write-lock-accounts.md

   `alpha = 2 / (N+1)`.
 - Pricing Algorithm:
   - Adjusts write-lock *cost rate* based on an account's EMA *compute-unit utilization*.
-Initial write-lock cost rate is `1000 micro-lamport/CU`.
-  - For each block, if an account's EMA *compute-unit utilization* is more than half of its max limit, its write-lock *cost rate* increases by 1%.
-If it's below half, the *cost rate* decreases by 1%.
+  - For each block, if an account's EMA *compute-unit utilization* is more than half of its max limit, its write-lock *cost rate* increases by X%.
+If it's below half, the *cost rate* decreases by X%.
+  - For V0, Initial write-lock cost rate is `1000 micro-lamport/CU`; and cost
+  rate set to 1%.
 - Calculate *Write Lock Fee*:
   - Fee required to write-lock an account is calculated by multiplying the write-lock *cost rate* by the transaction's requested CU.

-## Detailed Design
+### Detailed Design

 - Initialization and Inheritance:
   - Bank initializes an empty account_write_lock_fee_cache, an LRU Cache of